orta/snowpack-plugin-hmr-phaser/README.md

     const dy = this.state.draggable?.y || 20;

     // Just a shape which you can drag anywhere which
-    // should retain its position across the const draggable = this.add.sprite(dx, dy, 'orb');
+    // should retain its position across saves const draggable = this.add.sprite(dx, dy, 'orb');
     const shape = new Phaser.Geom.Circle(20, 20, 20);
     draggable.setInteractive(shape, Phaser.Geom.Circle.Contains);